Seoul Nowon United FC: Resumption of activities

 When the team disbanded, it was rumoured that they would restructure and revive the club, but these plans were not made public.
 Then, in May 2025, it was announced that the club had appointed Joo Seung-jin as its new manager.
 Joo was a long time coach and Assistant Manager at Suwon Samsung Bluewings FC, and manager of Hwaseong FC during their final year in the K3 League.
 The team would once again function as a private entity and renewed their agreement with Nowon District for the use of Madeul Stadium.
 It was further announced that they had already recruited players and would start playing practice matching in preparation for the 2026 K4 League season.
 However, a month later an article was published stating that Joo took a position as a coach at Daegu FC and Jeong Seong-hun, a former national team member, was to be the new manager.

+The team was denied entry for the 2026 season because their stadium does not meet the capacity requirements.
+The requirements came into effect while the team was still active and were excused from complying, similar to Seoul Jungnang FC.
+But because the team is now re-entering the league, they are required to adhere to the new capacity regulations.
+The current plan is to join in 2027, but it's not clear where they will play their home matches.